 The result of a hash function is not unique, which means that two different inputs may give the same output.
 This is pretty easy to understand in the dictionary example, where multiple words can give as a result the same letter, as multiple words begin with that letter.

-It is also evident both from the dictionary example and from the definition that hash functions cannot produce unique results by design.
+It is also evident that hash functions cannot produce unique results by design.
 The goal of a hash function is to map an infinite set with a finite set, so it is obvious that multiple elements of the infinite set will map to the same element in the finite one.

 Let me give you a very simple example.
 Let's create a hash function that returns the first 32 bits (4 bytes) of the input, padding them with zeros if the input is shorter that 32 bits.
 I will use the ASCII standard to convert strings of characters into hexadecimal numbers, so every letter is represented by 1 byte.